August 10, 2003

 Although all national parks are worth visiting, some are more captivating than others.
 Death Valley National Park is one of those.
 Boasting the lowest point in the western hemisphere, to those who have never seen Death Valley, its vast array of landscapes will surprise you.
 Despite its name, it is full of vegetation and life.
-There is much to see and experience.
-So if you plan to visit, try to spend several full days.
+In fact, the park features over 1,000 species of plants.
+There is just so much to see and experience.
+If you plan to visit, you’ll want to spend several full days.

 Where to Camp